 Have you come across a situation where uninstalling a software leaves its Service or driver entries in the registry, and Windows tries to load them at every boot, fails and logs the error to the System Event log at every startup?
-Here is how to delete a service which is leftover in Windows.
+This post tells you how to delete a service which is leftover in Windows using three different ways.
 Instructions apply to Windows XP through Windows 10.

 When a driver or service entry is leftover in the registry but the corresponding files are missing, the Event Log would record an entry with

 Source: Service Control Manager

 The DgiVecp service failed to start due to the following error:

 This post tells you how to remove an orphaned service using the registry, SC command-line or using Autoruns.
 Before proceeding further, create a System Restore point and/or a complete Registry backup.